Overview

 If the applicant cannot come to China to apply, can he/she authorize a representative to apply for Shenzhen Police Certificate?

-Each city has different requirements for power of attorney.
-If you cannot come to Shenzhen to apply, a Power of Attorney must be apostilled by the Ministry of Foreign Affairs or legalized by Chinese Embassy/Consulate.
+The requirements for the power of attorney vary from city to city.
+For applicants unable to apply in person in Shenzhen, the Power of Attorney must be either apostilled by the Ministry of Foreign Affairs or legalized by a Chinese Embassy/Consulate.
 You must provide a written consent if you need someone other than you to deal with your application on your behalf.

 Documents checklist for request of Police Clearance Certificate